Neural Multiscale Decomposition for Solving The Nonlinear Klein-Gordon Equation with Time Oscillation: Main Problem

 \subsection{Oscillation in time induces propagation failure}

-In this section, we further investigate whether a mild decrease in $\varepsilon$, and the resulting mild-frequency time oscillation already affect the propagation behavior of collocation-based optimization methods such as PINNs.
-The NKGE not only contains a potential term of size $\varepsilon^{-2}$ that induces high-frequency time oscillation, but, more importantly, the initial time derivative also scales like $\varepsilon^{-2}$.
+We next ask whether a mild decrease in $\varepsilon$ already affects propagation in collocation-based solvers.
+The NKGE contains a potential term of size $\varepsilon^{-2}$.
+This term induces high-frequency time oscillation.
+More importantly, the initial time derivative also scales like $\varepsilon^{-2}$.
 Thus, as $\varepsilon \to 0$, high-frequency difficulty is present from the very beginning of the evolution.
-When the initial gradient carries substantial high-frequency content, PINNs struggle to accurately propagate the corresponding high-frequency dynamics into the interior of the domain.
+When the initial gradient is high-frequency, PINNs struggle to propagate these dynamics into the domain.
 The learned solution typically stalls after a short time and enters a propagation-failure regime.
-This failure is not merely a “frozen” solution, but rather stems from a mismatch between the global optimization objective used in PINNs training and the inherently local-in-time causal structure of time-dependent PDEs.
+This failure is not merely a ``frozen'' solution.
+It reflects a mismatch between global PINN training and local-in-time PDE causality.

-\cref{fig:sp_bias_comp} shows a failure mode that is distinct from the spectral bias induced by spatial oscillation.
+Figure~\ref{fig:sp_bias_comp} shows a failure mode that is distinct from the spectral bias induced by spatial oscillation.
 Starting from well-prepared initial data, the solution evolves only up to about $t \approx 0.5$ and then ceases to propagate.
 This behavior is consistent with propagation failure.
 In this section, we explore how gradually increasing the oscillation frequency leads to propagation failure.